dragones/SmugSynch/README.md

 SmugSynch
 =========

-Very simple synchronization utility for uploading local images to your SmugMug account.
+Very simple Java command line synchronization utility for uploading local images to your SmugMug account.

 Specify the folder to synchronize within SmugSynch.java and your SmugMug user/password in SmugMug.java.